+Submission of all Theses and Dissertations is done electronically.
+See Manuscript Clearance on the Graduate School website (under "Thesis, Treatise, Dissertation") for deadlines and information on the submission process.
 Students must complete the entire manuscript clearance process within 60 days of the defense of their manuscript.
-Students unable to successfully complete the entire process within the 60 days will have to redo the defense.
-Submission of all Theses and Dissertations is now done electronically.
-See Manuscript Clearance on the Graduate School website (under "Thesis, Treatise, Dissertation") for deadlines and information on the submission process.
+Students unable to successfully complete the entire process within the 60 days must re-defend.